MustafaAH10/hackforgood/README.md

 #### Usage
 1. Create a database and the tables needed for the project in MySQL using phpmyadmin (Refer to sqlDataStructure.txt)
-2. Add data into the tables, and voila you are good to use the Health Portal.
+2. Add data into the tables
+3. Run 'start index.html' on your terminal and voila you are good to use the Health Portal.

 #### Roadmap